 An impressive array of archeological items has been uncovered at the site.
 In fact, some dating back to 1750 BCE; including Tel Shiloh which had artifacts from the Canaanite and Israelite eras.
 Remains from the Roman and Persian as well as Early and Late Muslim periods have been discovered; including glacis; pottery; weapons; and other objects.

 Modern-day Shiloh was established in 1978 on the south and east side of Tel Shiloh and the ancient site and features a beautiful synagogue built to resemble the ancient Mishkan (tabernacle).

 Today, Shiloh is sacred to three religions – Jewish, Christian, and Muslim – and is a popular destination for pilgrims and tourists from all over the world.

-The ruins of Shiloh are part of an archaeological park known as “Ancient Shiloh” and offers several fascinating experiences for visitors.
+The ruins of Shiloh are part of an archaeological park known as “Ancient Shiloh” and offer several fascinating experiences for visitors.
 The park is home to several historic structures and archaeological remains that shouldn’t be missed.
-For example, the site of the Tabernacle; the Dome of the Divine Presence; and a Byzantine Basilica and an open pool.
+For example, the site of the Tabernacle; the Dome of the Divine Presence; and a Byzantine Basilica, and an open pool.
 Other interesting remains include a mosque from the Ottoman period known as Jamia el Yeteim; which features beautifully preserved mosaics, a fortified Roman building, an olive press, and two wine presses.

-Located on the bottom of the new Seer’s Tower is the Days of Shiloh museum, which boasts fascinating displays of archaeological discoveries found at the site, such as Shiloh inscriptions, pottery, and jars, and other artifacts.
+So located on the bottom of the new Seer’s Tower is the Days of Shiloh museum, which boasts fascinating displays of archaeological discoveries found at the site, such as Shiloh inscriptions, pottery, and jars, and other artifacts.